Ford Falcon (FG): Falcon G6E

+Model changes

-FG II
+Mk II

-The FG II, introduced in 2011, was the first major visual upgrade for the FG Falcon since its introduction in 2008.
+The Mk II, introduced in 2011, was the first major visual upgrade for the FG Falcon since its introduction in 2008.
 The MkII has a revised front fascia similar to that of the SZ Ford Territory, including a smaller upper grille and a larger octagonal lower grille, along with revised headlight and fog light assemblies; G6E and G6E turbo models came standard with LED running lights.
 All new specification levels (except XT and XL) got the new Interior Command Centre, the unit is an 8-inch touch screen with 2D and 3D maps, SUNA traffic updates, overspeed and speed camera warnings, and street house number display, and is fully integrated.

 Improved safety features on the MkII included six airbags (dual front, side, and curtains) as standard on all sedan models, the Generation 9.0 dynamic stability control system was standard across the range and rear parking sensors were now standard.

 The MkII was placed on sale in late 2011, with a turbocharged four-cylinder EcoBoost engine option becoming available in early 2012.